On the Spot (2003 TV series)

-On the Spot is an American television sketch comedy series which aired during early 2003 on The WB.
+On the Spot is an American television sketch comedy series which aired from March 20 to April 17, 2003 on The WB.
 The show consisted of a mixture of scripted sketches and improvisational comedy.

 Format

 The show was based in a Malibu hotel called The Sunspot with various colorful characters.
 The show constantly played the improvisation game "New Choice" in which a bell would ring and the actor speaking would have to change the line they just finished.